rupeshtiwari/rupeshtiwari.github.io/_posts/2022-04-16-microsoft-azure-support-plans-basics.md

 - This is for non-production or trial environments.
 - You can raise only severity **C** tickets and it will be resolved within **8** business hours.
+- You will get support for Non-Microsoft technologies running on Azure like Linux.

 ## Standard Support

 - For production workloads and environments
+- You will get support for Non-Microsoft technologies running on Azure like Linux.
 - Severity **A** tickets resolved within **1** Business hours
 - Severity **B** tickets resolved within **4** Business hours
 - Severity **C** tickets resolved within **8** Business hours